 Orange is or has been home to several manufacturing companies:

-To get to our office at 20 Valley Street. #340, South Orange, follow these directions:
+To get to our office from the Orange Garden Center to at 20 Valley Street. #340, South Orange, follow these directions.

 We’re a security service headquartered in South Orange, NJ supplying unarmed security personnel, access control systems, video surveillance, security consulting and much more.